sonfordson/Project-Management-Application/readme.md

-This is no the final  upload of my project , the final upload cooming soon
+This is not the final  upload of my project , the final upload cooming soon.....